chaimleib/chaimleib.github.io/_posts/2014-11-04-seiki-4k-39-as-a-computer-monitor.markdown

 date:   2014-11-04 15:33
 categories: equipment
 ---
-I recently bought a [Seiki SE39UY04 4K TV][Amazon buy] when it was on sale for \$339.
-I'm using it with a Mid 2014 15-inch MacBook Pro, connected via its built-in HDMI port.
+I recently bought a [Seiki SE39UY04 4K TV][Amazon buy] when it was on sale for $339.
+I'm using it with a Mid&nbsp;2014 15&#8209;inch MacBook Pro, connected via its built-in HDMI port.

+I would not recommend this TV for games relying on quick reflexes (unless you set the resolution to 1080p).
+The refresh rate at 4k is noticeably slower than a real monitor, at 30&nbsp;Hz instead of 60&nbsp;Hz or higher.
+Also, there is a significant input lag.
+The firmware update roughly halves the lag, making it quite usable for productivity applications, but gamers will still be quite irritated.

+Nevertheless, I highly recommend the TV for productivity purposes.
+I regularly use it with four large windows displaying at once, and plenty of space for utilities on the side.
+Coupled with my laptop's screen, it's a real battlestation.

+For computer-based movie watching, it is a winner.
+Most movies are at ~30&nbsp;fps, so the Seiki is an excellent match for that.
+(Hey, it *is* a TV.)
+You will, however, still want the firmware update, or you will notice significant jerkiness on slow, panning shots.

+I wish there were more actual computer monitors at this glorious size!

 Some notes on setup: